 - proactive school-home communication

 Preventing students from failing and wanting to skip should be the ultimate goal of the school.
-Creating a positive learning environment that positively rewards academic achievements, including attendance, is important in building a strong school culture where students can succeed.
+Creating a positive learning environment that positively rewards academic achievements, including attendance, is essential in building a strong school culture where students can succeed.

 Schools can combat absences stemming from bullying by: